 We are always excited to read submissions from potential new clients.
-To submit your work for consideration, please read about what we’re looking for below, then email the first three chapters along with a synopsis (preferably as a Word document) and covering letter to either Ella, Bryony or Elinor, using the email addresses below.
-If you are submitting a picture book to Elinor please send the full text, with either the complete or sample illustrations if you intend to illustrate it.
+To submit your work for consideration, please read about what we’re looking for below, then email the first three chapters along with a synopsis (preferably as a Word document) and covering letter to either Ella or Bryony, using the email addresses below.
 Please do not send your work to more than one of us.
 If we feel that your submission is more suited to another agent within the agency, we will pass it on to them.
-We welcome submissions from authors of all backgrounds, including those currently under-represented in publishing.
-Whilst we do consider submissions from international authors, given that we are based in the United Kingdom, we feel that generally US-based authors will be better served by a US-based agent.
+We welcome and actively encourage submissions from authors of all backgrounds, including those currently under-represented in publishing.
+Whilst we do consider submissions from international authors, given that we are based in the United Kingdom, we feel that US-based authors will generally be better served by a US-based agent.

 Your covering letter should focus on telling us what your book is about, and include a short biography about yourself and any previous writing experience.
 We do not believe in asking authors to send us their material on an exclusive basis, as it is not in your best interests to do so; however, we do ask that you let us know if another agent is considering your full manuscript.
 We do not charge a reading fee.
 Please note our privacy notice which lays out how we use your personal data in a GDPR compliant manner.